 One of the questions I asked other parents when expecting our daughter was just how many swaddles do I need?
-How about how many receiving blankets do I need?
+Or how many receiving blankets do I need?
 And, how many muslin blankets do I need?
 It was hard enough figuring out what these different blankets were meant for but even harder deciding how many to have.

 The big answer?
 How much laundry were we willing to do!
 This is why my fiancée and I thought having more of everything for our baby would save on having to do daily laundry.
 But, there’s surely a limit as to how many blankets you need?